A select group of about 20 to 30 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 CAB or Campus Activities Board

-Campus Activities Board is a group of students who plan campus activities each week.
-Popular CAB activities include roller skating nights, Palace or Chisolm Trail (local theaters) movie nights, game nights, and dances.
+Campus Activities Board is a group of students and the campus activities director who plan campus activities each week.
+Popular CAB activities include movie nights at the Chisholm Trail 8 (a local theater), game nights and coffee and canvases.

 CAC or Campus Activities Center